MicrosoftDocs/visualstudio-docs/docs/profiling/optimize-code-using-profiling-tools.md

 ### Check the query in the Database tool

-You can multi-select the Database tool along with CPU Usage.
+In the Performance Profiler, select the Database tool instead of CPU Usage (or, you can select both).
 When you've collected a trace, select the **Queries** tab in the diagnostics page.
 In the Queries tab for the Database trace, you can see the first row shows the longest query, 2446 ms. The **Records** column shows how many records the query reads.
 You can use this information for later comparison.

 :::image type="content" source="./media/optimize-code-database.png" alt-text="Screenshot of Database queries in the Database tool.":::